edition-humboldt-collection/corresp-humboldt-dataviz/README.md

 The institutions listed in the BBAW search help are far from being only European, the documents concerning AvH and kept at the [American Philosophical Society](https://www.amphilsoc.org/library/search-collections) were also retrieved, in EAD format.

 ### Quantity of letters
-Based on caluclations made in 1962, it was been estimated that Humboldt wrote up to 3,000 letters a year.
+Based on calculations made in 1962, it was been estimated that Humboldt wrote up to 3,000 letters a year.
 Extrapolated, this resulted in an estimated total of 35,000 to 50,000 letters from Humboldt's hand; this estimate is still valid today ([Biermann and Lange 1962, p.
 226](documentation/bibliography.md)).
 In the case of the letters received by Humboldt, most of which are now considered lost, Biermann and Lange assumed approximately 100,000 letters.

 ![quantityletters](documentation/quantity.jpg)